lsuxrstudio/xrstudioguides/hdr5-output/README.md

 ##### `Step 13.`\|`BTS`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now we need to turn off some of the game rendering features that are trying a mimic a real lens (like Bloom) as we want our camera on set to do these effects natively in camera.
+Add a **Post Process Volume** to the room.
 Make sure you set **Infinite Extent(Unbound)** to `true`.

 ![set post process volume](images/setPosttProcessVolume.png)